 1 Oz.
 Fresh Lime Juice

 2 Drops Angostura Orange Bitters

-Combine all the ingredients, except the bitters and the garnish, in a cocktail shaker without ice and shake vigorously for 15 seconds to emulsify the egg white.
+Combine all the ingredients in a cocktail shaker WITHOUT ice and (dry) shake vigorously for 15 seconds to emulsify the egg white.
 Add a cup of ice then shake vigorously again for another 15 to 20 seconds.
-Strain into a chilled Old Fashioned glass, express the lime slice over the cocktail, drop in then tap the bitters onto the foamy cap and slip the pineapple chunk on the glass rim.
+Strain into a chilled Old Fashioned glass, express the lime slice over the cocktail, drop in then tap an extra drop of bitters onto the foamy cap and slip the garnish in and enjoy.

 The first Saturday of February is National Pisco Sour Day.